Excel Calculating Investment Return

 ROI will be –

 So, Mr. A has earned a 50% ROI.

 Example #3 – Calculating Annualized Return on Investment

-For example, an ROI % of 50% is earned in 50 days is the same as earned the same in 15 days but 15 days is a short period so this is a better option.
-This is one of the limitations of traditional ROI formula but this can be overcome by using annualized ROI formula.
+For example, an ROI % of 50% is earned in 50 days is the same as earned the same in 15 days, but 15 days is a short period, so this is a better option.
+This is one of the limitations of the traditional ROI formula, but this can be overcome by using the annualized ROI formula.

 Let’s take the “Example 2” scenario only for this example as well.

 Apply the formula as shown below to get the annualized ROI percentage.

 Hit the enter key to get the result.

 So, ROI % for the time period from 15th Jan 2019 to 31st Aug 2019 is worth 91.38% when we take into consideration of time period involved in the investment.